Celebrating 100 years since Cecil Chubb donated Stonehenge to the nation - Country Life

-What better day than the first day of Spring to remember Cecil Chubb's magnanimous gesture, turning Stonehenge over to the care of the nation?
+What better day than the summer solstice to remember Cecil Chubb's magnanimous gesture, turning Stonehenge over to the care of the nation?
 Annunciata Elwes reports.

-The Spring Equinox is the time of the Saxon goddess, Eostre, who represents new beginnings and fertility – and also the day that a horde of flower-bedecked druids, pagans and wiccans flock to Stonehenge to celebrate.
+The Summer Equinox is one of the main days on which a horde of flower-bedecked druids, pagans and wiccans flock to Stonehenge to celebrate.
 It’s a sight that might have surprised barrister Sir Cecil Chubb, who donated it to the nation 100 years ago.

 He had purchased the ancient monument – lot 15, with 30 acres of adjoining downland – on impulse three years previously, for the princely sum of £6,600, because he felt that ‘a Salisbury man ought to buy it’.